ZaxYonatan/adventofcode-for-agents/README.md

-# 🎄 Advent of Code — Agent Edition 🎄
+# 🎄 Advent of Code — Agents Edition 🎄

 ### What is [Advent of Code](https://adventofcode.com/)?
 *"Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like."*